Teachers & Staff

 Michelle was raised in both New York City and Colombia.

-Mónica Paillet Zurdo, Founder and Preschool Director.
+Mónica Paillet Zurdo, Founder and Program Director.

 One World Project’s Founding Spanish Teacher Mónica Paillet Zurdo brings over a decade of early childhood teaching experience to One World including her pioneering play-based language acquisition curriculum.
 Mónica has a Master’s Degree in Educational Psychology and a Bachelor’s Degree in Education both from the University of Valladolid as well as extensive training in Intercultural Education.
 Mónica’s work history includes jobs as a Speech Therapist for children 0-6, a Kindergarten teacher and the Academic Director and Teacher for the Colegio Español de Nueva York (CENY), a language immersion education program.
 As the founding teacher, Mónica has been instrumental in developing One World’s curriculum and education philosophy.